tylerolson3/invoice-app-fullstack/README.md

 - Generate a random alpha-numeric ID each time a new form was created
 - Dynamically render buttons based on status.
 For example, the 'Delete' and 'Edit' buttons would not display on invoices where status = 'paid'
 - Removing horizontal scroll on phone/tablet display in order to improve the UX
+- Using different naming-convention styles (snake-case vs camelCase) when data goes between frontend and backend.

 ## Lessons Learned